p4lang/p4factory/targets/copy_to_cpu/README.md

 - the original packet is dropped in the egress pipeline

 Take a look at `p4src/copy_to_cpu.p4`.
 The program is very short and should be easy to understand.
 You will notice that we use a mirror session id of `250` in the program.
-This number is not relevant in itself, but needs to consistent between the P4 program and the runtime application.
+This number is not relevant in itself, but needs to be consistent between the P4 program and the runtime application.

 You can compile the P4 program with `make bm` as always.